 Lawyers often face a tricky balancing act between their professional and personal lives.
-The stress of working long hours, dealing with clients who don’t always play fair, and juggling family responsibilities can affect their health and well-being.
+Working long hours, dealing with unfair clients, and managing family duties can stress lawyers and harm their health and well-being.

 According to the American Bar Association, lawyers spend an average of over 50 hours per week at work.
 That means they spend nearly half of their waking time at the office.
 Although they earn higher salaries than other professions, lawyers also experience high levels of burnout.
 Lawyers are human beings too.
 They get tired, stressed, and frustrated, just like everyone else.

 Studies show that lawyers are more likely to suffer from depression than non-lawyers.
 So if you’re feeling overwhelmed or burnt out, consider taking some time off.

 Let’s hear from lawyers about their experience with work-life balance:

 1. Tom Galvani, Patent Attorney | Galvani Legal

 Lawyers have a hard time with work-life balance because there is almost always work to be done.
 We are generally highly motivated type-A personalities who want to perform well and achieve the best results for their clients.
 Clients frequently have last-minute or urgent requests.
 Lawyers aim to assist promptly because not doing so can have damaging consequences.

 Litigators are also subject to the court’s calendar, which can be set and changed with short deadlines.
 I schedule time for exercise first thing in the morning.
 Then, I make breakfast for the family and get the kids out the door to school.
 I have a plan for the day, but it only sometimes goes according to schedule.

 New client calls and lots of incoming emails can quickly derail.
 Most attorneys like to work in big chunks of uninterrupted time to focus on writing successful arguments.
 If I turn my phone off to focus on work, it often means I’ll spend extra time later returning missed calls.
 This can result in lost income.